Skip to content

 Gotchas

 • Never set seq.
-The server assigns it for ordered lists; the first read uses --seq-gt 0.
+The server assigns it for ordered lists; the first read is --since 0. (chat post never sends it.)

 • Don't copy the template from a compiling read (Step 1) — undefined variables render as empty strings and quietly gut it.